 This might be higher than some other forms of credit, but there are several reasons for this.
 Our loans start small, which is an option not available to you with some other lenders.
 We also offer small weekly repayments rather than lump sum repayments, so you can plan around them.
-Additionally, our agents provide you with a personal, friendly service, and you won't be charged a penny for paying your loan off early.
+Additionally, our Customer Support Associates provide you with a personal, friendly service, and you won't be charged a penny for paying your loan off early.

 What is a fixed interest rate?

 We offer a fixed interest rate, which means you will never pay more on your loan than you agree to initially.
 With some payday lenders, you accrue interest on each day you have your loan, as well as each day your repayment is overdue - plus any additional charges.
-This can make it difficult to get a handle on how much you owe.
-With a cash loan from Morses Club you don't have to worry about this, as the interest will be calculated up front.
+This This can make it difficult to get a handle on how much you owe.
+With a loan from Morses Club you don't have to worry about this, as the interest will be calculated up front.
 This means you'll be aware from the beginning how much you will pay back.

 What does APR mean?

 APR stands for Annual Percentage Rate and works out what percentage of interest you would pay on your loan over a year.
 This is calculated by looking at various factors including the interest rate, how often you make repayments and any charges associated with the loan.
 Lenders are required by law to display their APR to allow people to effectively compare loan products.

 What does representative APR mean?